Predicting Parkinson's disease trajectory using clinical and functional MRI features: a reproduction and replication study: Materials and Methods

 \subsection{Summary of experiments}

 Reproducing an analysis can be challenging due to (1) the lack of specific information on analysis pipelines, software versions, or specific parameter values, (2) the presence of confusing terms in the available information, (3) the evolution of the software and data materials used in the original study.
-Our reproduction study consisted of 5 global steps: cohort selection, image pre-processing, imaging features computation, choice of input features and model choice and reporting.
-We used the information available in the original paper and for some parts of the analysis, we also had access to the code shared by the authors on GitHub (e.g. for feature computation and machine learning models).
-At each step, we still had to make informed guesses due to the 3 types of challenges stated above, which resulted in a high number of possible workflows.
-To evaluate the effect of each variation at each step, we defined a \textit{default workflow} to which the variation was compared to.
+Our study consisted of 5 global steps: cohort selection, image pre-processing, imaging features computation, choice of input features and model choice and reporting.
+We used the information available in the original paper and for some parts of the analysis, we also had access to the code shared by the authors on GitHub (\textit{e.g.} for feature computation and machine learning models). {Though the authors also made their contact information plainly available, {in Phase 1}, we wished to work independently of any author contact.
+Under this scenario, }we had to make informed guesses due to the 3 types of challenges stated above, which resulted in a high number of possible workflows.
+To evaluate the effect of each variation at each step, we defined a \textit{default {replication} workflow} to which each variation was compared to.
 At each step, if a variation of the workflow was tested, the other steps were implemented as in the default one.
 This default workflow was the most likely according to the code shared along with the paper.
-Figure \ref{fig:workflow_summary} summarizes the different variations tested and the \textit{default workflow}.
-In the remainder, we compare the variations in the workflows based on statistical differences on participants features for cohort selection and on the models performance for other variations using several statistic tests implemented using scipy v1.11.2 (RRID:SCR\_008058) \cite{2020SciPy-NMeth}.
+Fig~\ref{fig:workflow_summary} summarizes the different variations tested and the \textit{default workflow}.